IUPBAuf/IUP-Regression-Model/README.md

 | 3 | insufficient internal density |
 | 4 | excessive consecutive gap |

-## Regression terms and change points
+## Regression terms and inflection points

 The matrix begins with intercept and trend terms and then adds each enabled proxy.
 Standard proxies are normalised over their usable period; AOD uses a separate zero-aware min/max treatment.
 Multidimensional proxies are matched to a dependent-data dimension through their semantic tag.
 If the requested coordinate is not present, the code linearly interpolates between the two closest proxy coordinates.